On Possible Indicators of Negative Selection in Germinal Centers: Introduction

 A naive way to model fitness is to just treat it as the difference of birth and death rates, making it a 1D variable~\cite{murray1993mathematical}.
 However, there are many contexts in which it is important to make fitness multidimensional.
 For example, in the world of network Moran models, there is a split between birth-selective and death-selective models~\cite{kaveh2015duality, yagoobi2023categorizing}.
 Despite what the 1D perspective would imply, these seemingly equivalent Moran models can have different outcomes.
 This is starkly true in fractional takeover times (the time for a single strain to take over x\% of the population), where swapping the selection method can cause drastic distributional changes~\cite{ottino2017evolutionary}.

-Unfortunately, network Moran model's takeover times can't be applicable to GCs.
+Unfortunately, results for network Moran model takeover times are not amiable to GCs.
 Not only do GCs lack a convenient graph structure, but Moran takeover times are usually calculated in a low-mutation limit, whereas GCs feature Somatic Hyper-Mutation (SHM).
-Thanks to the GC environment, a B cell's antibody-encoding gene experience on average one mutation per $10^3$ base pairs per division, a million times the baseline rate~\cite{victora2012germinal, mckean1984generation, young2021unique}.
+Thanks to SHM, a B cell's antibody-encoding gene experience on average one mutation per $10^3$ base pairs per division, a million times the baseline rate~\cite{victora2012germinal, mckean1984generation, young2021unique}.

 Interestingly, there is some evidence that this mutation rate is not constant.
-So-called ``clonal bursts'' may occur in germinal centers, where a single B cell divides over and over again without mutation~\cite{tas2016visualizing, victora2012germinal}.
+So-called ``clonal bursts'' may occur in germinal centers, where a single B cell divides over and over again with apparently low rates of mutation~\cite{tas2016visualizing, victora2012germinal}.
 This suggests the possibility of there being {\it mutational selection}.
 All things being equal, having a lower mutation rate leads to longer-lasting strains throughout the generations.
-In principle, having a differential mutation rate between high and low affinity B cells would introduce a third form of selection, independent of birth or death selection.
+Having a differential mutation rate between high and low affinity B cells would introduce a third form of selection, independent of birth or death selection.

 In this paper, we will build an analytically tractable model for selection that incorporates birth, death, and mutational selection as independent parameters, rendering a multidimensional fitness.
-For the sake of having our results be generalizable to other evolutionary systems, we will avoid incorporating detailed germinal center mechanics, such as cyclic reentry, dendritic cell interactions, and receptor-antigen molecular dynamics~\cite{oprea2000dynamics, yaari2015mutation, victora2012identification, bannard2013germinal, victora2012germinal}.
+For the sake of having our results be generalizable to other, non-GC evolutionary systems, we will avoid incorporating detailed germinal center mechanics, such as cyclic reentry, interactions with follicular dendritic cells or helper T cells, and receptor-antigen molecular dynamics~\cite{oprea2000dynamics, yaari2015mutation, victora2012identification, bannard2013germinal, victora2012germinal}.

-We will derive and define various important metrics within this model, and determine if they are effective for distinguishing between positive and negative selection.
-First, we evaluate the net level of selection.
+By building such a simple model, we avoid messy confounding factors, so all signals of negative selection should appear with maximum fidelity.
+Despite this, we find many seemingly valid signatures of negative selection to produce no meaningful signal whatsoever.
+We will start by introducing the model, as well as its steady state.
 Then, we examine patterns in how different genotypes emerge.
-And finally, we examine how the number of accumulated mutations across the population changes over time, and creates a steady-state distribution.
+And finally, we examine the statistics of the mutation count distribution.
+We conclude that while many of the static quantities we evaluate fail to act as a signal of negative selection, many dynamical quantities we identify could potentially work.

-\section{Model of generic selection}
+\section{Model of Generic Selection}